billmei/movie-info/README.md

 ### Step 3

+Create an `instance` folder in the root directory and copy `local_config_example.py` into it, except rename it as `config.py` (i.e. `/instance/config.py`).
+Here you can set instance variables that are only relevant to your local machine.
+See `local_config_example.py` for an example of what this file can look like.

+### Step 4

 This app needs [Amazon S3](https://aws.amazon.com/s3/) to store the images of the movie posters.
-If you don't have an S3 account and *only* want to run the app locally, set the config flag `USE_S3 = False` in `config.py`, and skip the rest of Step 3.
+If you don't have an S3 account and *only* want to run the app locally, set the config flag `USE_S3 = False` in `config.py`, and skip the rest of Step 4.

 If you have an S3 account and want to use it in conjunction with deploying on Heroku, run: